Jack Laundon

-Jack Rodney Laundon (28 July 1934 – 31 December 2016) was a British lichenologist and became President of the British Lichen Society.
+Jack Rodney Laundon (28 July 1934 – 31 December 2016) was a British lichenologist and became president of the British Lichen Society.

 Education and personal life

 Jack Rodney Laundon was born 28 July 1934 in Kettering, Northamptonshire.
-He was educated at Park Road School, Kettering Central School and Kettering Grammar School, and then worked at the British Museum (Natural History) from 1952 - 1990, mainly in the lichen section.
+He was educated at Park Road School, Kettering Central School and Kettering Grammar School, and then worked at the British Museum (Natural History) from 1952–1990, mainly in the lichen section.
 He married Rita June Bransby in 1958 and they had one daughter.
 He died 31 December 2016.

 Career

 He was interested in lichen from his teens, and developed his interests in lichen ecology and taxonomy as well as the specimen curation and identification required by his post.
-This included curating the collection of specimens from Erik Acharius held at the Museum.
-He helped establish the use of chemotaxonomy for lichens at the Museum and was active in verifying specimens sent to the Museum.
+This included curating the collection of specimens from Erik Acharius held at the museum.
+Laundon was known for his research on the lichen flora of London, methodically relating species distributions to both current and historical levels of air pollution.
+He helped establish the use of chemotaxonomy for lichens at the museum and was active in verifying specimens sent to the museum.
 His application of the International Code of Botanical Nomenclature was sometimes controversial and led to changes in the code so that species names could be proposed for retention.
+His work in lichen nomenclature was so influential that colleagues coined the term "Jacked" to describe any well-known species that underwent a name change due to his research.